-Each individual associated with Wythe County Public Schools must sign this Agreement as a condition for using the School Division's computer system.
-Each student and his or her parent/guardian must sign this agreement before being permitted to use the School Division's computer system.

-Policy GAB/IIBEA and Regulation GAB-R/IIBEA-R, located on the WCPS website https://wythe.k12.va.us/ under the "District" tab, contains the Acceptable Computer System Use Agreement in its entirety.
-If you have any questions about this policy or regulation, contact your supervisor or your student's principal.
+Each individual associated with Wythe County Public Schools must sign this agreement as a condition for using the School Division's computer network.
+Each student and his or her parent/guardian must sign this agreement before being permitted to use the School Division's devices, computer network, including email and all computer applications administered by WCPS.
+In order to access the WCPS network and digital instructional materials, this agreement must be signed as students nor employees are allowed to connect personal devices to the WCPS network.
+Policy GAB/IIBEA and Student Handbook regulations on "Technology Use Guidelines" are located on the WCPS website https://wythe.k12.va.us/ under the "District" tab, which contains the Acceptable Computer System Use Agreement in its entirety.
+If you have any questions about this policy, contact your supervisor or your student's principal.

-I understand and agree to abide by the School Division's Acceptable Computer System Use Policy and Regulation.
-I understand that the School Division may access, monitor, and archive my use of the computer system, including my use of the internet, e-mail and downloaded material, without prior notice to me.
-I further understand that should I violate the Acceptable Use Policy or Regulation, my computer system Privileges may be revoked and disciplinary action and/or legal action may be taken against me.
+I understand and agree to abide by the WCPS Acceptable Computer System Use Policy and regulations.
+The Student agrees to take no action that would interfere with the efficient, academic use of the network.
+I understand that the School Division may access, monitor, and archive student/employee use of the computer devices and network, including use of the internet, e-mail and downloaded material, without prior notice.
+I further understand a violation the Acceptable Use Policy and guidelines, computer system privileges may be revoked and disciplinary and/or legal action may be taken.